Functions on Irreducible Components of the Emerton-Gee Stack: Introduction

 \subsection{Acknowledgment}

-We would like to thank Bao Le Hung for entrusting us with the problem and for providing invaluable guidance throughout the project.
+We would like to thank Bao Le Hung for suggesting the problem to us and for providing invaluable guidance during the project.
 We would also like to thank Yulia Kotelnikova and David Marcil for their contributions in early stages of the project.
-We are grateful to Ana Caraiani and Brandon Levin for valuable comments on a draft of the paper.
+We are grateful to Ana Caraiani and Brandon Levin for valuable comments on the first draft of the paper.
+We are also grateful to Dat Pham for finding an error in the proof of Theorem \ref{important} in the first version of the paper available on arXiv, and for suggesting a correction to the same proof.
+Also, we would like to thank Fred Diamond and Toby Gee for several comments and suggestions in the first version of the paper.
+Finally, we would like to thank the anonymous referees for their careful reading of the manuscript, and for numerous helpful suggestions.

 This work was born out of the NSF-FRG Collaborative Grant DMS-$1952556$.
-L.J. was supported by the Royal Society Research Grant for Research Fellows 180025.
-S.W. was supported by NSF Grant DMS-$1952566$.
+L. J. was supported by the Royal Society Research Grant for Research Fellows 180025.